Overview

 Why is Active Learning Important?

-In this section of the workshop, we will briefly review some of the most cited evidence in support of active learning.
-We have included these references in the resources list at the end of this workshop should you wish to read them in detail.
+In this section, we will briefly review some of the most cited evidence in support of active learning.
+We have included the references below should you wish to read them in detail.

 Implementing Active Learning